OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Microsoft_Education_Insights/README.md

 6. Download the [module Power BI template file](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/powerbi).
 Module test data is already imported into the Power BI.
 See the [module Power BI page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/powerbi) page for instructions for switching the Power BI template data source to import from your Synapse workspace data source.

 #### Note:

-The above instructions will setup the Microsoft Education Insights OEA module using the [module test data](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/test_data), but the same pipeline can be used for production data.
+All the steps outlined above are applicable to deployment of this module with production data.
+However, if it's a test deployment using the test data sets we provide as part of this module, skip to step 3 as steps 1 and 2 don't apply.

 See the [module pipeline page](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/pipeline) for instructions on switching the pipeline data source to production data.

 #### OEA Digital Engagement Schema: